szaman19/ChARGe/examples/Retrosynthesis/README.md

 # Single Step Retrosynthesis

-This experiment focuses on retrosynthesis, where the goal is to determine a synthetic route to a target molecule from simpler starting materials.
+This task focuses on retrosynthesis, where the goal is to determine a synthetic route to a target molecule from simpler starting materials.

-## Running the Experiment
+## Running the Task
-To run the experiment, first setup the server:
+To run the task, first setup the server:

 ```bash
 python3 ../../charge/servers/retrosynthesis_reaction_server.py